Queens Breech Delivery Complications Injury Lawyer

 - Footling breech.
 One or both of the baby’s feet is pointed toward the birth canal and will deliver first.

 When a breech position is diagnosed the doctor will typically have three options: try to turn the baby into the proper head first position; perform a breech delivery; deliver the baby by c-section.
-Generally, a c-section is considered to be the safest option.
+Generally, a c-section is considered to be the safest option and delaying a c-section could be dangerous.
 If a breech presentation is not managed properly, dangerous complications may occur resulting in the baby suffering serious, potentially life-threatening injuries including:

 - Compressed umbilical cord: The umbilical becomes compressed by the baby’s body cutting off the baby’s oxygen and blood supply.
 The medical staff must deliver the baby immediately to avoid a brain injury.